Fred Begay: Early life

-Begay was born in Towaoc, Colorado, on the Ute Mountain Indian Reservation.
+Fred Begay was born in Towaoc, Colorado, on the Ute Mountain Indian Reservation.
 He was the son of Joy Lopez (Navajo, Ute) and Hosteen Begay (Navajo).
 Fred Begay was only six when his mother and father, both Navajo healers, began teaching him the songs of the Blessingway ceremony.
 Begay spoke both Indigenous languages from his mother and father but did not learn English until age 10, when he attended a Bureau of Indian Affairs school in Ignacio, Colorado.
 The teachers there trained him to be a farmer until he turned 18.

 Never graduating, he enlisted in the Army and went to fight in the Korean War.
 Fred served in the US Air Force during 1951-1955 and was assigned to an air-rescue squadron in Korea.
 In 1952, he married Helen Smith from Shiprock.
 When he came home in 1955, he returned to his mother's 30-acre farm with the intention of growing corn and raising children.
-Helen and Fred Begay had eight beautiful children: Fred Jr, Joyce, William, Janet, Terry, Christina, John and Carolyn.
+Helen and Fred Begay had eight children: Fred Jr, Joyce, William, Janet, Terry, Christina, John and Carolyn.